janwilmans/proposals/p3497_guarded_objects.md

 ## Simplified API

-By combining the the data and its locking mechanism in one type they have the same lifetime and the API for interacting with the protected data becomes clearer.
+By combining the data and its locking mechanism in one type they have the same lifetime and the API for interacting with the protected data becomes clearer.
 Users don’t have to worry about manually locking and unlocking.
 Instead, the locking and unlocking can be handled internally within the type.
 This simplifies the API and reduces the cognitive load.

 ## Strong ownership semantics / RAII guarantees

 The only way to access data is to call one of the locking functions, these functions either return an object (a unique_ptr-like object) that owns the lock, or allows you to pass in an operation that is executed while holding the lock.
 It can be used in a familiar way, just like you would use a smart pointer, or when passing in the operation, not dealing with the lock directly at all.

 The locking mechanism is based on RAII (Resource Acquisition Is Initialization), the type handles acquiring and releasing the lock in a scoped manner.
-This makes sure the lock is always released no matter how you leave the scope, returning of by an exception for example.
+This ensures that the lock is always released, regardless of how the scope is exited, whether by returning or due to an exception.

 ## Separation of concerns